 Nara Half Day Trip

-- Deer everywhere
+- Deer are everywhere and they will find you

 - Walk deeper into the park for calmer deer and fewer crowds

-- Be mindful of antlers
+- Be mindful of antlers, especially in rutting season

 Arashiyama Bamboo Forest

-- Tenryu-ji, a Zen temple and world heritage site
+- Tenryu-ji, a Zen temple and World Heritage site

 - Katsura River and Togetsukyo Bridge

-Places We Personally Ate
+Places We Actually Ate

 - Nishiki Market: Snack your way through lunch.
 Tuna nigiri, tamago on a stick, croquettes, and mochi were our favorites.
+This is one of the best casual meals you can have in Kyoto.

 - Shogun Burger: Tourist-friendly wagyu burger spot that’s actually very good.
 Pricey, but worth it once.

 - Bar Shimon: Intimate Pontocho bar with incredible cocktails and mostly locals.
 Calm, polished, no TikTok chaos.
+Go upstairs.

 - 丸福 三条店: Classic izakaya on Sanjo Shopping Street with some of the best sushi we had all trip.